 Does having a UVP that communicates how your product or service is better than others translate into more sales?

 As it turns out, a company’s UVP typically isn’t enough to motivate prospects to choose it over a competitor.
 In a survey sponsored by Think with Google, only 14% of buyers perceived enough meaningful difference between the value of competing B2B brands …Read More

 It’s the Age of Big Data.
 Everything is tracked.
 Everything is measured.
 Everything is analyzed.

 A 2016 study of 316 executives from large global companies, conducted by Forbes Insights and sponsored by Teradata in partnership with McKinsey, found that 90% of organizations report medium to high levels of investment in big data analytics, and about a third call their investments “very significant.”
 Another study last …Read More

 “Storytelling” is one of the marketing’s industry’s biggest buzzwords.
 Every marketer knows that telling stories is a powerful way to communicate.
 It’s been true since the dawn of the human race.
 People have used stories to warn each other of danger and to relate epic adventures throughout generations.
-Storytelling is an integral …Read More
+People connect with stories on an emotional level, and for that reason, …Read More

 Most B2B companies now understand the role that content plays in marketing, to generate leads.
-But many companies are still relying on “hard …Read More
+But many companies are still relying on “hard work” methods …Read More

 You’ve probably heard the parable of the blind men and the elephant.
 This story first appeared in the Buddhist text Udana 6.4, dating around the 1st millennium BCE.
 If it’s been awhile since you’ve read it, the parable goes like this: